Amshureddy/healthcare-appointment-no-show-analysis/README.md

 **Which patient and appointment factors are associated with higher no-show rates?**

-The dashboard focuses on no-show trends by age group, waiting period, SMS reminder status, appointment weekday, and neighborhood.
+I focused on understanding no-show trends by age group, waiting period, SMS reminder status, appointment weekday, and neighborhood..

 ## Dataset